Rural cemetery: Germany

 Among the first of the Parkfriedhof established in German-speaking Europe, the South Cemetery (Südfriedhof) in Kiel dates from 1869, the Riensberger Friedhof in Bremen dates from 1875, the 1881 Zentralfriedhof Friedrichsfelde in Berlin, the 1881 Südfriedhof in Leipzig, and the Ohlsdorf Cemetery in Hamburg.
 The Ohlsdorf was transformed from a treeless, sandy plain into 92 acres of sculpted, wooded landscape by its first director, architect Wilhelm Cordes.
 In 2016 it stands as the largest rural cemetery in the world, and has been the largest cemetery in Europe since its opening in 1875.

 As of 1911, rural cemeteries were still unusual in Germany.
-Other examples include the Waldfriedhof Dahlem in Berlin, 1931.
+Other examples include the Waldfriedhof Dahlem in Berlin, 1931 and the Parkfriedhof Werl, 1850.